sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/3000 - sections-example-labeled-rows.md

       "id": "nutrition_table",
       "range": {
         "direction": "vertical",
-        /* treat 1st and last columns as anchor candidates, output 2nd thru 2nd-to-last columns as sections */ "columnSelection": [
+        /* columnSelection specifies that each vertical section is a table slice that combines the first and last columns ("kept" columns) with one of the "fruit" columns (2rd through 2nd-to-last columns). */ "columnSelection": [
           [
             1,